rsescosio/covid19-pt-schools/README.md

 # COVID19-PT-Retrospective

 ## Overview
-GitHub repository for the paper "MRetrospective evaluation of school-related measures on pre-vaccination dynamics of SARS-CoV-2".
+This is a GitHub repository for the paper "Retrospective evaluation of school-related measures on pre-vaccination dynamics of SARS-CoV-2".
+In this project, we retrospectively assessed the role of school-related interventions in SARS-CoV-2 transmission in Portugal during the pre-vaccination period, providing quantitative evidence on their impact on hospital admissions and time-varying reproduction number.
+We compared the real-world baseline case to two simulated scenarios: letting the schools open throughout the first lockdown of 2020 (Scenario 1), and forcing school closures right after the summer holidays of 2020 (Scenario 2).

 All details are described in the manuscript:
 > Canfora, B., Escosio, R. A., Boldea, O., van Dorp, C. H., Nunes, A., and Rozhnova, G..
 (2025).
 Retrospective evaluation of school-related measures on pre-vaccination dynamics of SARS-CoV-2.

 ## Data
-The folder [DATA/EPIDEMIOLOGICAL]("DATA/EPIDEMIOLOGICAL") contains epidemiological data and PrEP data.
-The folder [DATA/SURVEY_BEHAVIOR]("DATA/SURVEY_BEHAVIOR") contains aggregated survey data on sexual contact rates.
-There are 3 files with 529 rows containing the individual values of the variable $c$ (contact rate adjusted by condom use and steady partners, as described in Section 2.1 of the Supplementary Material).
-- `total_curr.xlsx` refers to the scenario with no cure
-- `total_sc1.xlsx` refers to the scenario with remission cure
-- `total_sc2.xlsx` refers to the scenario with eradication cure
+The folder [data]("data") contains contact matrices, demographic data, hospitalization data, and obtained results from contact matrix construction and parameter estimation.
+In particular, the seroprevalence data is from:
+> Kislaya I, Gonçalves P, Barreto M, Sousa R, Garcia AC, Matos R, Guiomar R, Rodrigues AP; ISNCOVID-19 Group.
+Seroprevalence of SARS-CoV-2 Infection in Portugal in May-July 2020: Results of the First National Serological Survey (ISNCOVID-19).
+Acta Med Port.
+2021 Feb 1;34(2):87-94. doi: 10.20344/amp.15122.
+Epub 2021 Feb 1.
+PMID: 33641702.
+The baseline contact matrix for Portugal is from:
+> Mistry, D., Litvinova, M., Pastore y Piontti, A. et al. Inferring high-resolution human mixing patterns for disease modeling.
+Nat Commun 12, 323 (2021). https://doi.org/10.1038/s41467-020-20544-y.
+The contact matrices for the Netherlands are from:
+> Backer JA, Mollema L, Vos ER, Klinkenberg D, van der Klis FR, deMelker HE, et al. Impact of physical distancing measures against COVID-19 on contacts and mixing patterns: repeated cross-sectional surveys, the Netherlands, 201617, April 2020 and June 2020.
+Eurosurveillance.
+2021;26(8). doi:https://doi.org/10.2807/1560-7917.ES.2021.26.8.2000994.
+The demography [data](https://www.pordata.pt/Portugal/Popula%C3%A7%C3%A3o+residente++m%C3%A9dia+anual+total+e+por+grupo+et%C3%A1rio-10) is from the Contemporary Portugal Database (PORDATA): https://www.pordata.pt/.
+The hospitalization data is from the Central Administration of the Health System and the Shared Services of the Ministry of Health.

 ## Running the code
 ### Fitting